BartMassey/parseargs/README.md

 arguments can be extracted as needed.
 See the Haddock documentation for the gory details.

-I have used this code with `ghc` 6 and 7 on Linux.
+I have used this code with `ghc` 6 and later on Linux.
 It is a fairly standard Hackage-ready package, to the extent I know how to construct such.

-The 0.1.2 release includes a typeclass for argument types for easier use.

-The 0.1.3 release includes more uniform and usable error handling.

-The various 0.1.3.x point releases include bug fixes and various extra-minor enhancements.
-See the Git log.

-The 0.1.4 release includes the ability to mix optional and required positional arguments.

-The 0.1.5 release includes the "soft dash" option, giving the ability to allow positional arguments to begin with a dash if possible.

-The 0.1.5.1 release fixes some warnings and stuff.

-The 0.1.5.2 release fixes some missing documentation.

-The 0.2 release cleans up some namespace pollution by removing `ArgRecord` and the `args` accessor from the public namespace.
-This allows the use of the name `args` by the user to describe program arguments.

-The 0.2.0.1 release cleans up a bunch of documentation nits and cleans up copyright notices and license information.

-The 0.2.0.2 release fixes the botched release of 0.2.0.1.
-Sigh.

-The 0.2.0.3 release fixes the missing `Args` constructor documentation of 0.2.0.2.

 This library is not what I set out to build.
 It definitely could also use some work.
 However, I use it all the time